This guide is continuously updated for relevance, accuracy, and the most recent info.

 Key features:

 The hybrid variant powertrain is a 1.6L Turbocharged Hybrid with a maximum output of 232 horsepower at 5,600 rpm and 271 lb. ft. of torque at 1,000 – 4,100 rpm.
 There is a Santa Fe plug-in hybrid (PHEV) model, but only in Europe, so North America only gets the turbo gas and turbo hybrid.
 The new Santa Fe Hybrid also offers a 20 mm increase in second-row legroom, extending it to 1,055 mm.
 Additionally, the third-row legroom has expanded by 15 mm, now measuring 761 mm in length.
-At time of writing, Hyundai didn’t provide any fuel economy figures; stay tuned.
+The Santa Fe Hybrid returns an EPA-estimated 36 mpg city / 35 highway / 36 combined (AWD), making it significantly more efficient than the gas-only model.

 Related – Santa Fe reviews and news